bhhbazinga/BPlusTree/README.md

 # BPlusTree
-A simple KV store program base on b+ tree.
+A simple KV store base on B+Tree.